 Uterne is wholly owned by Epuron, an Australian renewable energy company.

-Solar photovoltaic power stations
+Hybrid Diesel-Solar power stations

 Solar photovoltaic (PV) panels convert solar energy into electricity.